KrisLaw98/KLawrence.github.io/README.md

 ## Basic Network Visualization and Routing

 ### Washington D.C Roadway Block
-In this exercise, I used data from [Open Data DC](https://opendata.dc.gov/datasets/DCGIS::roadway-block/about) to create a visual representation of the road network, style one-way streets with arrows, and perform a shortest path analysis using QGIS.
+In this exercise, I used data from [Open Data DC](https://opendata.dc.gov/datasets/DCGIS::roadway-block/about) to create a visual representation of the road network, style one-way streets with arrows, and perform a shortest path analysis between two random points using QGIS.

 -First, I downloaded the Roadway_Block shapefile unzipped and loaded it into QGIS.